 I enjoy oil painting, but it can take up a lot of space, and a lot of time, and can be quite messy.
 Watercolor seems to be a simpler way of painting lately, and is becoming quite fun, the more I get the hang of it.
 That said, I've been experimenting with knife painting in oils, which has proven to be much simpler and cleaner.

-I've recently started a series of flower paintings in oil, of many different sizes, which I will add here as I finish them.
+I've recently started a series of flower paintings in oil, of many different sizes.
 I've also been taking my oil paints out "en plein air", which has been challenging but fun.

 The painting above is part of a series of flower paintings I have been working on for an upcoming show in May of 2019 at Gallery Nineteen Nineteen.